wavefrontHQ/docs/pages/doc/ui_charts.md

 Instead of using [Chart Builder](chart_builder.html), you can click the toggle and explicitly enter [Wavefront Query Language](query_language_reference.html) expressions into the query field.

-{% include note.html content="After you switch, to Query Editor, you cannot return to Chart Builder." %}
+{% include note.html content="After you switch, to Query Editor and make changes to the query, you cannot return to Chart Builder." %}

 We can get the metric we selected above with the following query.